FlorisHendriks/HTTP_provisioning/README.md

 # Revocation
 Whenever there is a device compromised we only have to delete the device from Intune.
 On the Intermediate webserver we will keep track of the managed device ids that we send configs to.
 We will also set an hourly cronjob that uses the Intune API to retrieve the current list of managed device ids.
 If the managed device id list we keep locally has an id that the list we receive from Intune does not exist we know that that device has been deleted in Intune.
 The intermediate webserver is then going to ask eduVPN to revoke that VPN connection for that particular managed device.

-This will remove the certificate from the certificate store (if a connection gets established between Intune and the device) and the managed device id from the managed device id list in Intune.
-The device will therefore not be able to retrieve new VPN config files since eduVPN checks if the managed device id of the certificate is within the list of managed device ids in Intune.
+The managed device can't request a new config as well, as the intermediate server checks if the managed device id is in the Intune device list.
 # Implementation

 ## Prerequisites